-It’s a certainty that you know a high performing organisation when you see one.
+Put simply, a high-performing organisation is a group of people working together effectively for a common purpose and goal.
+It’s a certainty that you know a high-performing organisation when you see one.
 There are clues all around.

-In business, Disney built a reputation as leader in customer experience, which has remained unchallenged for more than 60 years.
-LEGO® is the second biggest toymaker in the world, with a respected and loved global brand that has remained popular for nearly 70 years.
+In business, Disney built a reputation as a leader in customer experience, which has remained unchallenged for more than 60 years.
+In 2023, LEGO is unequivocally the most valuable toy brand in the world, with a brand value of over 7.4 billion U.S. dollars.

 The list could go on.

-But, the two key questions are this; What are their methods that guarantees their position in history as exemplars of best practice and enduring greatness?
-How have they built a high performing organisation in their chosen field?
+But, the two key questions are this; What are their methods that guarantee their position in history as exemplars of best practice and enduring greatness?
+How have they built a high-performing organisation in their chosen field?

 #3 A clear Strategic Plan laying out your goals, priorities and direction of travel